why i deleted the email app from my phone

 My heart sank.

 I forgot about the salmon.
-In fact, I invented a whole new meaning to “blackened salmon”.
+I invented a whole new meaning to “blackened salmon”

 I ruined our meal and our night with my bad mood.